Certification Standards for Audiology

 What form should individuals use to apply for ASHA certification?

-The application form [PDF] addressing 2012 standards is available on the ASHA website.
+The application form addressing 2012 standards is available on How to Apply for Certification in Audiology.
 All applicants will submit the 4-page application that includes the "Verification by Program Director" page, which must be completed and signed by the director of the graduate academic program.

 Where is the KASA form?
 I can't find it on the website.

 KASA refers to the Knowledge and Skills Acquisition form previously used by the Council For Clinical Certification in Audiology and Speech-Language Pathology (CFCC) for applicants for clinical certification.
 This form is no longer used for certification and has never been a requirement for accreditation purposes.
 Please refer to How to Apply for Audiology Certification in the certification section of the ASHA website for current information about the application process for the Certificate of Clinical Competence (CCC) in audiology.